In short, it’s a story.

 Who needs journey maps?

-Whether you’re looking to become a category leading, “go-to” provider for something, wondering why your conversion rate isn’t as high as you anticipated, or wanting to develop more fruitful experiences for customers or users, a journey map is a great place to start.
+Whether you’re looking to become a category-leading, “go-to” provider for something, wondering why your conversion rate isn’t as high as you anticipated, or wanting to develop more fruitful experiences, a journey map is a great place to start.
 You can uncover opportunities within your processes and create organizational clarity on your target consumers.
-Find out more about the journey mapping process (link to “How to create a journey map”) or speak with one of our experts (link to shopper journey service page) to see if journey mapping is right for you.
+Find out more about the journey mapping process or speak with one of our experts to see if journey mapping is right for you.